sakra/FindMathematica/MANUAL.md

 This function adds a custom command which runs the Wolfram Language function `Encode` on the given input files.
 Wolfram Language encoded files contain only printable ASCII characters.

-By default, each encoded output files is created with the same name as the corresponding input file in `CMAKE_CURRENT_BINARY_DIR`.
+By default, each encoded output file is created with the same name as the corresponding input file in `CMAKE_CURRENT_BINARY_DIR`.
 The `OUTPUT` option can be used to create the output files in a different directory or with different names.